-The Series 2004-A Warrants will be issued in book entry only form, as described below under "BOOK-ENTRY ONLY SYSTEM," and the method for registration and exchange of the Series 2004-A Warrants will be as provided in the Book-Entry Only System.
-The provisions set forth in the paragraphs below will apply in the event that the use of the Book-Entry Only System for the Series 2004-A Warrants is discontinued.
+The Series 2004-A Warrants will be issued in book-entry only form, as described below under "Book-Entry Only System", and the method for registration and exchange of the Series 2004-A Warrants will be as provided in the book-entry only system.
+The provisions set forth in this section below will apply in the event that the use of the Book-Entry Only System for the Series 2004-A Warrants is discontinued.